www.carrozzieri-italiani.com

 The ultimate italian coachbuilder site

-The Lancia Montecarlo was a mid-engined coupè designed and produced by Pininfarina.
+The Lancia Montecarlo was a mid-engined coupè designed by Paolo Martin and produced by Pininfarina.
 Built in two series, it was marketed under the name Lancia Scorpion in the US market.

 The first series, produced from 1975 to 1978, was known as Lancia Beta Montecarlo and the second series, produced from 1979 to 1981, simply as Lancia Montecarlo.